Now (Paul Rodgers album)

 Now is the third studio album by English rock musician Paul Rodgers, of Free and Bad Company fame.
-It is his second solo work of original material, following 1993's Muddy Water Blues.
+It is his second solo work of wholly original material, following 1993's covers album Muddy Water Blues.

 The song "Saving Grace" was later re-recorded by Rodgers with Bad Company as one of two new studio recordings on their live album In Concert: Merchants of Cool.
+Jaz Lochrie plays bass on both recordings.

 The album was later reissued as a part of 2-CDset, Now & Live, which packaged the album alongside Rodger's 1996 live recording Live: The Loreley Tapes.